ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/readme.md

 ![Yoda doesn't like code smells](https://github.com/ErikPohl-Lot49-Projects/Erik-Pohl-Repo/blob/master/media/code_smell.jpg)

 I don't like code smells.
-On the job, I'm ever vigilant about them.
+On the job, I'm ever-vigilant about them.

+Python is not my day-job.
+I taught myself Python on nights and weekends because I love the language.

-This is a repo I put together after a full day of work in another language, and, sometimes, after a full work-week, including part of the weekend, in that language.
+This is a repo I put together after a full day of work of software engineering in PL/SQL.
+On weekends, it was after a full work-week in PL/SQL, including sometimes, part of a working weekend.

-I do this because I love it.
+I do this because I love Python enough to spend my leisure time getting better at it.

 _Why do I have Python code up here with bad code smells?_

-Because I come back periodically and clean it up.

-Also, I want you to know I can write a rough draft of Python code to do a variety of things.
+I want to demonstrate I can write a rough draft of Python code to do a variety of things.

 Also, I am getting much better (some of this is Yoda-aged code for me!)
+I do come back periodically and clean it up.

-Were Python my day-job, I'd apply the same level of ever-vigilance to it, and I would address the code during a work day when I'm still fresh and have coffee / tea in me.
+Were Python my day-job, I'd apply the same level of ever-vigilance to it, and I would address the code during a work day when I'm still fresh (have coffee / tea in me).

 Thanks in advance for holding your nose!